 The Board of Education has adopted policies and procedures that assure students that program access and participation is guaranteed (providing acceptable responsibility is assumed by the student) to all students in the Auburn CUSD #10.
 This non-discrimination assurance insures equal educational opportunities are offered to students, regardless of race, color, national origin, age, sex, religion or handicap.
+Auburn offers CTE- based courses through electives and the Capital Area Career Center.
+All students are provided the opportunity to participate in such courses.
+This non-discrimination assurance also insures all steps will be taken so that a lack of English skills will not be a barrier for admission in vocational educational programs at Auburn CUSD #10.
 Questions in reference to educational opportunities may be directed to the Superintendent.
 While there may be exceptions because of physical or mental conditions, the basic premise is that accessibility is virtually available to all students.